-We block unauthorized outside access to the those servers that contain confidentail information that should be kept internal to the campus.
+We block unauthorized outside access to those servers that contain confidential information that should be kept internal to the campus.

 This is a collection of leftover protocols from the "old" days of UNIX computing when machines were allowed to connect to each other without authentication (password verification).
 They are not used in the new Internet environment because they have been replaced by newer, more secure protocols.
 If someone is trying to do use the old protocols without prior arrangement, something is wrong.